Table of Contents

 • Flexible APIs for custom frontends

 Algolia excels in performance but depends heavily on developers to achieve business-level relevance.
-If your merchandising team can’t ship changes without engineering, expect slower iteration on onsite search conversion rate optimization.
+If your merchandising team can’t ship changes without engineering, expect slower iteration on onsite search conversion rate optimization and more “we’ll fix it next sprint” debt.

 3. Elastic (OpenSearch)

 Elastic offers maximum flexibility for teams with search engineering resources.
-It’s the route you take when you need to control every part of indexing, ranking, and infrastructure—and you’re willing to own the operational overhead.
+It’s the route you take when you need to control indexing, ranking, and infrastructure—and you’re willing to own the operational overhead through peak traffic and catalog growth.

 It’s a platform, not a plug-and-play ecommerce solution.
-You’ll be building relevance models, synonym strategy, and monitoring from scratch, then keeping it stable through catalog growth and peak traffic.
-That includes decisions like attribute weighting, query rewriting, and how you treat bundles vs. variants—stuff that directly impacts revenue per search.
+You’ll be building relevance models, synonym strategy, and monitoring from scratch, then keeping it stable as your assortment expands.
+That includes decisions like attribute weighting, query rewriting, and how you treat bundles vs. variants—details that directly impact revenue per search and the share of sessions that successfully reach a PDP.

 • Full control over indexing and ranking logic